shubham1144/Level1Task/README.md

 the server should be up and running (provided node is installed and mongodb instance running).
 The tls server is allocated port : 8000 and https server is allocated port :3000.

-#Step 5: Run the following command to start multiple client processes in parallel and connect over secure tls/ssl connection to the server.
+#Step 6: Run the following command to start multiple client processes in parallel and connect over secure tls/ssl connection to the server.

 ```
 node spawnclients.js

 ```

-The application should be up and running and work as per the requirement.